 But nothing at all beats SUNSCREEN!
 Unprotected Sun Exposure Will Cause Wrinkles.
 Safe sun exposure is your #1 way to fend off time as long as possible.
 90% of premature aging is caused by UV rays.
 USE SUNSCREEN DAILY! and don’t forget to apply it to your hands and neck, as they are the real age teller.

 A richer moisturiser-The moisturiser you used throughout your 20s may not be rich enough for thirty-something skin, so think wrinkle prevention and upgrade to something more hydrating if you feel that your complexion isn’t getting the moisture it needs to stay looking healthy.
 If you are prone to breakouts using a hydrating serum with hylauronic acid may be the better way to go, but more hydration is normally neeed.
+If not a richer moisturiser, then layering in an oil based lotion or a oil serum.

 Retinol- The most powerful anti-ageing ingredient on the market- it strengthens collagen and elastin back up in your skin, increases cell turnover and depending on what type you use can help with sundamage and acne.
 A real wonder ingredient.

 Anti-oxidants- This is all about protecting your skin from pollutants and UV damage.
 This should already be part of your regime.
+Think B, C, E, Zinc, Green tea to name just a few.

 In salon treatments